 We also learned of the plaques in the ground surrounding Plaza Constitución.
 They are each an exact copy of various newspapers the day of the new Spanish Constitution.
 They are larger than life and fun to read, even the ads were included.
-I must have walked over these several times in the past and never took the time to even notice them.
+Oh, how many times I must have walked over these in the past and never took the time to even notice them.

-I love it when I learn a new piece of trivia.
-I can’t wait to return again and show off my little “did you know” pieces of information.
+I love it when I learn a new piece of trivia and I can’t wait to return again and show off my little “did you know” pieces of information.

 Tip: Make sure you stop and take the time to notice the little things, sometimes it is under your feet.
 Don’t just rush by on your way from here to there.
 Stop, look and learn.

 Smell Málaga with your super sniffer

 I must admit, I do have a super sniffer.
 I can smell way too well, but today it was full of incredible aromas.
 Not only was the smell of fresh rain in the air, but each location we visited on our tour delighted my nose.
 From the smell of freshly brewed coffee at Café Central, to the scents of the Central Atarazanas Market with sweet moscatel at the El Niño, and freshly roasted almonds at Cristóbal Rios, it was all divine.
 Not to forget the incredible bouquet from the wines at Mainake and the aroma of freshly prepared tapas at Mesón Mariano, it was all delightful.